rvrebcev/near-development-101/content/near101_chapter_1.md

 ```

 #### `assembly/as_types.d.ts`
-This files declares that some type names must be included in the compilation.
-In this case, names are imported from `near-sdk-as`
+We create the `assembly/as_types.d.ts` file in our `assembly` directory.
+This file is used to define types that are used in our AssemblyScript code.
+In this case, we import the types from the `near-sdk-as`.
 ```javascript=
 /// <reference types="near-sdk-as/assembly/as_types" />
 ```

 ### Initialize project

-Run the next commands in a terminal window (in the project's root):
+Run the following command to initialize the project in the project root directory:
 ```bash=
 yarn init
 ```
-It will create a `package.json` file where development dependencies can be added.
+It will create a package.json file where the dependencies are listed.

-Run the next command to add `near-sdk-as` to the project:
+Run the following command to add the `near-sdk-as` to the project:
 ```bash=
 yarn add -D near-sdk-as
 ```

-The next step is to create an entry file for the smart contract - create the `index.ts` file in the `assembly` directory.
+In the last step of the initialization process, we will need to create an entry file for the smart contract.
+Create a file called `index.ts` in the `assembly` directory.

-The resulting project structure should be like this:
+The final project structure should look like this:
 ```
 ├── asconfig.json
 ├── assembly